ibm-cloud-docs/EventStreams/reporting_problem.md

 7. What is the issue that you are seeing?
 Which topics, client IDs, group IDs, and transaction IDs are affected?
 8. What impact does the problem have on your service?

-You can provide the information that you gathered to IBM in a support ticket by [submitting a support request](/docs/get-support?topic=get-support-open-case){: external}.
+You can provide the information that you gathered to IBM in a support ticket by [creating a support case](/docs/get-support?topic=get-support-open-case){: external}.